ivcf-cmu/ivcf-cmu.github.io/index.md

       <div>Welcome!</div>
     </header>
     <p>
-    Welcome to InterVarsity Christian Feljlowship!
+   Welcome to InterVarsity Christian Fellowship!
 We are a community of students at Carnegie Mellon University who love God, and we want to share His love with you!
     </p>
     <p>
     In conjunction with CMU's Inter-Fellowship Association, we have